 - Collection strategies for early-, middle- and late-stage collections. - Explanation of call and notice cycles by product type. - Use of external collection agencies.
-Details on how the bank monitors the activities of the external agency and if the external agency is owned by the bank. - Account-to-collector ratio. - Right-party contact rates. - Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - Policies regarding modifications, forbearance and deferrals. - Delinquency, roll and cure rates. - Charge-off process and repossession timelines by lease type, where applicable. - · Use of technology.
+How does the bank monitor the activities of the external agency?
+Is the external agency owned by the bank? - Account-to-collector ratio. - Right-party contact rates. - Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - Policies regarding modifications, forbearance and deferrals. - Delinquency, roll and cure rates. - Charge-off process and repossession timelines by lease type, where applicable. - · Use of technology.